oleks/diku/exp/unums/README.md

   * The `zero` summary, indicating whether the unum is positive or negative zero.
   * The `inf` summary bit, indicating whether the unum is positive or negative infinity.
-A unum is infinity if all bits after the sign are 1, except a 0 inexact bit.
+A unum is infinity if all bits after the sign bit are 1, except a 0 inexact bit.
   * The`2nd` bit, indicating whether the unum is the second unum in a ubound or not.
 This information might often be best stored extrensically.